Inside Ivanka’s Dreamworld

 By 2015, when Donald Trump announced his bid for president, her company’s profits suggested that many women saw Ivanka the way I did.
 If anything, her life had become even prettier.
 She had launched her clothing line, and had signed a contract for a book about how to be just like her.
 She was a Woman Who Worked; she would soon have her third child.
 All of which made for a somewhat jarring image that infamous June day when Trump came down the escalator to warn of a Mexican-rapist invasion while Ivanka, ever the fount of respectability, stood alongside him.

 The founding myth of Ivanka Trump is that she is a “moderating force.”
 It is difficult to trace how the idea took hold.
 Perhaps Trump himself unwittingly put it best when he described to me Ivanka’s decision to get involved in his presidential campaign: “I think it just morphed into something that happened.”
-During the election, Ivanka never said outright that she supported abortion-rights, for example, or was concerned about climate change, yet many people felt sure she was both.
+During the election, Ivanka never said outright that she supported abortion rights, for example, or was concerned about climate change, yet many people felt sure of both.
 Ivanka did not offer an opinion on immigration or the need for a border wall, yet the conventional wisdom was that her views must be different from her father’s.
 She wrote thank-you notes.
 She spoke in complete sentences.
 Because she embraced the manners of polite society, she surely embraced its politics, too.

 Throughout the election, Ivanka maintained a pleasing blankness.
 According to a senior campaign official, she was not keen on taking part in campaign rallies.
 “She didn’t want anything to do with them,” the official told me, “even though she was by far the most requested surrogate.”
 By saying nothing to anyone, Ivanka could be everything to everyone.
 Having Ivanka as a focus proved convenient to many Republicans, especially white suburban women, straining to rationalize support for a nominee whose style they detested.
 Following Trump’s victory, even some Democrats pinned their hopes on Ivanka.
 Hadn’t she met with Planned Parenthood?
 Al Gore?
 It all seemed reason enough to believe that the new first daughter would keep her father’s worse impulses in check.